rhodyprog4ds/BrownFall23/portfolio/index.md

 ## Upcoming Checks

 <!-- ### Portfolio 1 -->
-- Portfolio Check 1 is due
+- Portfolio Check 1 is due October 16
 <!-- - Portfolio Check 2 is due
 - Portfolio check 3 is due
 - Portfolio check 4 is due  -->